 The Hundredorum Rolls of 1273 included entries for Roger Garneys, Suffolk; John Gerneys, Southamptonshire; and John Gerneys, Lincolnshire.

 In Norfolk, we found entries for Robert Gameys, 1384; Ralph Garneys, 1446; and Nicholas Garnish, 1599 and in Yorkshire, the Yorkshire Poll Tax Rolls of 1379 listed: Thomas Gamys; and Robert Gamys.

 Early History of the Garniss family

-Another 213 words (15 lines of text) covering the years 1379, 1513, 1455, 1487 and 1534 are included under the topic Early Garniss History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Garniss research.
+Another 107 words (8 lines of text) covering the years 1379, 1513, 1455, 1487 and 1534 are included under the topic Early Garniss History in all our PDF Extended History products and printed products wherever possible.

 Garniss Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Garniss has undergone many spelling variations, including Garnish, Garneys, Garnoise, Garnays, Gareneys, Garniss, Garnies, Garness, Garnesh, Garnishe and many more.

 Early Notables of the Garniss family (pre 1700)